National ProgramsMobile Eye Clinic UAE Treatment Program

 Eye Health ResearchDubai Visual Impairment Survey

 In 2014, Noor Dubai Foundation launched the Mobile Eye Clinic, a local outreach program in the UAE that aims to provide free eye screenings to patients at their locations allowing for early detection and intervention to prevent visual impairment.
 The fully-fledged bus is outfitted with state-of-the-art exam rooms and dispensaries and travels around different communities across the UAE.
 The clinic was designed based on top quality standards to ensure the health and safety of employees and patients.
 The Mobile Eye Clinic has succeeded in providing best practices at the national level leading to it winning the first place for the Dubai Government Excellence Award for 2016, making Noor Dubai the first non-governmental organization to receive this award by the Government of Dubai.

 In 2018, mobile eye screening improved its services with additional tests to detect Glaucoma- an irreversible blinding eye disease.
 Two equipment were added to measure intraocular pressure using non-contact tonometry and visual field using a fast, reliable and portable Humphrey visual field machine.

 UAE Treatment Program

-In 2016, Noor Dubai launched a national program to provide partial or complete funding for UAE residents with limited financial capability to treat critical eye diseases.
+The UAE treatment program is one of Noor Dubai’s national outreach programs aimed to help treat UAE residents with limited financial capability and who are suffering from critical eye diseases.
 The program aims to reduce the possibility of visual impairment due to delayed access to appropriate treatment or inability to afford treatment.
 The program includes treatment of diabetic retinopathy, cataract surgeries, or any eye injuries.
-Through a successful partnership with the Department of Islamic Affairs and Charitable Activities, the cases are aired during the program "Emarat Al Khair" on Noor Dubai radio channel to raise awareness among the community and encourage them to take part in charity work.

 Mobile Eye Camps